 - In a small bowl, combine yeast, 1/2 cup water and sugar; set aside.
 In a large bowl, combine eggs, applesauce, honey, oil, salt and remaining water; mix well.
 Stir in yeast mixture.
 Gradually add enough flour to form a soft dough.
 Knead on a floured surface until smooth and elastic, about 10 minutes.
 Place dough in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1 hour.

 - Brush each loaf with egg and sprinkle with sugar.
-Bake at 350° for 30 to 35 minutes or until bread sounds hollow when tapped.
-Yield: 3 loaves.
+Bake at 350° for 30-35 minutes or until bread sounds hollow when tapped.